saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks-and-more.md

 Computing fitness: 100%|█████████████████████████| 7/7 [04:10<00:00, 56.28s/it]
 ```

-That only took a bit more than two hours on my laptop, which is not too bad and a lot faster than Matt's run of his algorithm, which also makes sense as we're only training our networks for one epoch and even in parallel.
+That only took a bit more than two hours on my laptop, which is not too bad and a substantial improvement of the seven hour run of Matt's algorithm, which of course makes sense as we're only training our networks for a single epoch and even in parallel.

 The evolution updates the `nns` population as well as spitting out a `History` object which carries information about the evolution process, just like when we `fit` a Keras model.
 This allows us to output the genome (i.e. hyperparameter combination) and fitness (= validation accuracy) of the best performing network throughout the evolution, as well as plot the progress: